KapadiaShubham/CodeFlashes/README.md

 This website will also contain some bookmarks and links to refer to the INFO source at anytime, so that you won't have to waste your time again for finding it.

-Use Prism.js for code blocks.
+Used Prism.js for code blocks.